csev/cc4e/book/chap03.md

 there is no initialization or re-initialization, so the `while` seems most natural.

-The `for` is clearly superior when there is a simple initialization and re- initialization, since it keeps the loop control statements close together and visible at the top of the loop.
+The `for` is clearly superior when there is a simple initialization and re-initialization, since it keeps the loop control statements close together and visible at the top of the loop.
 This is most obvious in

     for (i = 0; i < N; i++)